socrata/dev.socrata.com/_posts/2015-02-09-wufoo-to-socrata.md

 ###Overview

-Wufoo has the [ability to enable a webhook](http://www.wufoo.com/guides/setup-webhooks-in-wufoo-to-get-push-notifications-to-your-apps/) that fires every time a user submits a form.
+Wufoo has the [ability to enable a webhook](https://help.wufoo.com/articles/en_US/kb/Wufoo-REST-API-V3) that fires every time a user submits a form.
 A webhook is just an HTTP POST to a URL specified by the form administrator, and it carries a form-encoded payload of the data that was entered into the form.

 To get the data from this webhook into Socrata, we'll use a very simple node.js app running on heroku.
 The app will have a single POST endpoint whose sole purpose in life is to listen for the wufoo webhook.
 When the webhook is triggered, the app will transform the data into a format that can be pushed to the SODA Publisher API.
 POSTing this data will add a new row to the target dataset!

-Before we get started, give it a try!
-Fill out [this form](https://chriswhong.wufoo.com/forms/socrata-dataset-entry-form/), then check [this Socrata Dataset](https://stubox2.demo.socrata.com/dataset/Form-Data-from-Wuffoo/h3er-sksi) and see your data appear as a new row.

 ![Overview Diagram](/img/wufooOverview.png)